openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

   - A notification agent (ceilometer-agent-notification): Runs on a central management server(s) and consumes messages from the message queue(s) to build event and metering data.

   - A collector (ceilometer-collector): Runs on central management server(s) and dispatches collected telemetry data to a data store or external consumer without modification.

-  - An alarm evaluator (ceilometer-alarm-evaluator): Runs on one or more central management servers to determine when alarms fire due to the associated statistic trend crossing a threshold over a sliding time window.

-  - An alarm notifier (ceilometer-alarm-notifier): Runs on one or more central management servers to allow alarms to be set based on the threshold evaluation for a collection of samples.

   - An API server (ceilometer-api): Runs on one or more central management servers to provide data access from the data store.